XDanfr/XDanfr/README.md

 I'm a computer science, physics, and music tech A Level student who mostly writes code for fun, college projects, or to make useful stuff for myself and other people :D

 💻 **what i work with:**
-- Linux (currently on cachyos with hyprland on both my pc and laptop)
+- Linux (CachyOS with Hyprland on both my pc and laptop)
 - Web development (HTML, CSS, JS, the usual slop)
 - Game modding & custom tools on occasion
 - A bit of C#, .NET, Python, and bash scripting